react-native-modal/react-native-modal/README.md

 ## Usage example
 The following example consists in a component (`ModalTester`) with a button and a modal.
 The modal is controlled by the `isModalVisible` state variable and it is initially hidden, since its value is `false`.
-Pressing the button sets the `isModalVisible` to true, making the modal visible.
+Pressing the button sets `isModalVisible` to true, making the modal visible.
+Inside the modal there is another button that, when pressed, sets `isModalVisible` to false, hiding the modal.

 ```javascript
 import React, { Component } from 'react'